...

 A SMAS facelift is usually recommended for patients who have more noticeable aging changes than what a mini facelift can address, but who may not need the most aggressive deep plane approach.
 Typical SMAS candidates:

 By contrast, a mini facelift is a lighter lift with smaller incisions and more limited dissection.
 It can be great for earlier signs of aging, but it usually won’t provide the same level of structural repositioning as a SMAS or deep plane facelift.
-Many international patients who start researching mini facelift vs smas vs deep plane facelift quickly discover that a true SMAS or deep plane lift is more aligned with their long-term goals.
+The candidacy framework, S-lift incision pattern, and exact use cases where a mini lift outperforms more invasive approaches are detailed on our mini facelift surgical page.

 What Is a Deep Plane Facelift?

 A deep plane facelift is a more advanced technique that works in a deeper anatomical layer beneath the SMAS.
-Instead of tightening the SMAS alone, it lifts the skin, fat and SMAS together as a unit, allowing the surgeon to address the cheeks, midface and deep folds more powerfully in the smas vs deep plane facelift spectrum.
+Instead of tightening the SMAS alone, it lifts the skin, fat and SMAS together as a unit, allowing the surgeon to address the cheeks, midface and deep folds more powerfully.
+The complete deep plane methodology — incision pattern, ligament release sequence, and how the composite flap is repositioned — is documented on our deep plane facelift surgical hub.

 How the deep plane facelift works beneath the SMAS layer